 - Simple Community Support Requirements: If a proposed trail is on a map of trails that have been adopted through City Council-adopted plans (such as the SW Urban Trails Plan of 2000), then a notification will be sent to inform adjacent neighbors within 400 ft of the proposed trail.

-- Moderate Community Support Requirements: For trails that are not a part of City Council-adopted plans, then once the proposed trail has been approved by bureaus, PBOT will look to the community that is impacted by the potential trail to help decide whether the trail moves forward.
-A notification letter will be sent to adjacent property occupants to ask about their support or opposition for the trail.
-If less than 40% of adjacent property occupants voice opposition to the proposed trail, then the application will move to the next step.
-If you provide that letter of support, you will only need 50% of the neighborhood support to go to the design phase.
+Moderate Community Support Requirements: For trails that are not a part of City Council-adopted plans, then once the proposed trail has been approved by bureaus, PBOT will look to the community that is impacted by the potential trail to help decide whether the trail moves forward.
+A notification letter will be sent to adjacent property occupants to ask about their support or opposition for the trail as well residents within 400 feet of the trail.

 Adjacent property occupants to the proposed trail play an important role in this process.
 They will be the “eyes” of the trail and will help trail organizations with maintenance and safety issues.
 It is important that the adjacent property occupants are knowledgeable of the process to convert the undeveloped right-of-way to a trail.